PLAYBACK THEATRE NOW in Western MA

 If money is a problem, please let us know and we can work something out.
 Workstudy is available.

 Sky Halm, Patrick Crowley, Gineen Cooper are the founders, co-organizers, and facilitators of Playback Theatre NOW!

 Sky Halm has been teaching and performing theatre improv for decades.
 She has been part of numerous troupes, most recently focusing on comedy improv.
 She has a great affection for Playback Theatre.

-Patrick Crowley has practiced theatre improv since 1986, including Playback Theatre, Action Theater, Psychodrama, Zany Angel Dance Theatre.
+Patrick Crowley has practiced theatre improv since 1986, including Playback Theatre, Action Theater, Psychodrama, Zany Angel Dance Theatre, and Insight Improvisation.
 He is also a dance improviser, bodyworker, yoga teacher, and somatic educator.
-Patrick first began practicing Playback Theatre regularly in 1987 and then employed Playback Theatre in an expressive arts weekend, called the Longdance, that he co-led 4 times a year for over a decade.
-He also was in Boston’s True Story Playback Theater troupe.
-He is one of the founders and organizers of Playback NOW.
+Patrick first began practicing Playback Theatre regularly in 1987 and employed Playback Theatre in an expressive arts weekend, called the Longdance, that he co-led 4 times a year for over a decade.
+He also worked with Boston’s True Story Playback Theater troupe.
+He is one of the founders and organizers of Playback Theatre NOW.

 Gineen Cooper is a visual and movement artist, who finds inspiration in Meditation, Buddhism, Jungian theory, Native American spirituality, feminism and poetry, and philosophical expression.
 She has practiced Playback Theatre and has been in the Survivor Theatre project.